 The Peterborough Butterfly Run Committee is working with our partners at the Greater Peterborough Health Services Foundation and the Partners in Pregnancy Clinic to create bereavement kits to offer to families and individuals in our community who experience perinatal loss.
 The bereavement kits will include comfort items, legacy items and resource lists.

 The successes to date would not have been possible without the generous support of community sponsors.
+Sponsorships make it possible for us to offer the FREE 1km Memorial walk, the nominal fee for the chip-timed Kid’s run, and an affordable 5k registration rate so that more families are able participate together.
 We appreciate all forms of sponsorship to assist with making the Peterborough Butterfly Run a success, including food and drinks for participants, goodies for race kits, other supplies for event day, services to help promote our event, as well as financial support.
 For information on 2019 Sponsorship Opportunities, please contact us.

 THANK YOU to our 2019 event sponsors!